MakieOrg/Website/src/blogposts/makie-showcases/post.md

 ## [GraphPlayground.jl](https://github.com/dgleich/GraphPlayground.jl)

 Sometimes the best way to understand data is to play around with it interactively.
 There is a lovely package in JavaScript to do this by Mike Bostock called d3.
 In particular, the d3-force library includes all sorts of fun demos.
-GraphPlayground.jl includes a port of the d3-force library to Julia to enable an interactive graph exploration tool in Makie (via GraphMakie.jl).
+GraphPlayground.jl includes a port of the d3-force library to Julia to enable an interactive graph exploration tool in Makie (via [GraphMakie.jl](https://github.com/MakieOrg/GraphMakie.jl)).
 It's capable of force calculations (attractions, repulsions, collisions) with tens of thousands of simple objects.
 I've used it to explore graphs of session conflicts at conferences as well as to generate layouts for small graphs.
 Given any undirected graph from Graphs.jl, using it is as simple as playground(g) to get an interactive window with labels, the ability to pin nodes, and the ability to export coordinates of the final layout.

 ![](https://github.com/dgleich/GraphPlayground.jl/raw/main/figures/mesh.gif)

 ## [TempestSDR.jl](https://juliatelecom.github.io/TempestSDR.jl/dev/gui/)

-This package proposes a Graphical User Interface (GUI) leveraging Makie to perform real time screen eavesdrop.
-Screen are connected to devices by cables, often HDMI or VGA.
-This can lead to an unwanted emission of the image signal through electromagnetic wave.
-A passive listener can retrieve the image signal without be in the same room of the targeted PC!
+This package proposes a Graphical User Interface (GUI) leveraging Makie to perform real-time screen eavesdrop.
+Screens are connected to devices by cables, often HDMI or VGA.
+This can lead to an unwanted emission of the image signal through electromagnetic waves.
+A passive listener can retrieve the image signal without being in the same room as the targeted PC!

 ![](https://juliatelecom.github.io/TempestSDR.jl/dev/img/screen_ok.png)